|

 Representatives Barbara Kennelly and Dave Camp, for leading the effort to pass The

+Adoption and Safe Families Act of 1997.
 Also to be honored at the luncheon are a group of recording

 artists, producers, and songwriters, including Michael Bolton and Carnie and Wendy Wilson,